Anheuser-Busch brands: Michelob

-In 1961, Anheuser-Busch produced a pasteurized version of Michelob which allowed legal shipment of the beer across state lines.
+Michelob began its ascent towards becoming a popular national brand in 1961, when Anheuser-Busch produced a pasteurized version of the beer which allowed its legal shipment across state lines.
 Bottled beer began to be shipped soon after, and the brand was introduced in cans in 1966.
 Bottled Michelob was originally sold in a uniquely shaped bottle named the teardrop bottle because it resembled a water droplet.
 The teardrop bottle was awarded a medal from the Institute of Design in 1962.
 Five years later the bottle was redesigned for efficiency in the production line.
 This bottle was used until 2002 when it was dropped in favor of a traditional bottle.
 The teardrop bottle was used again from January 2007 to October 2008.

 Brand variation

 The company introduced Michelob Light in 1978.
 Michelob Classic Dark was made available in 1981 in kegs, with a bottled version following three years later.
 In 1991, Michelob Golden Draft was introduced to compete against Miller Genuine Draft in the Midwest.

-1997 saw the introduction of several specialty beers under the Michelob marquee.
+The year 1997 saw the introduction of several specialty beers under the Michelob marquee.
 These include: